TeachmanLab/MT-Data-CalmThinkingStudy/README.md

 For more information about the Calm Thinking study, see the MindTrails Wiki.

-The data issue history and suggested cleaning procedure are forthcoming.
+The data issues history and suggested cleaning procedure are forthcoming.

 Each data analysis project will have its own folder that contains the code specific to that project.